 Most of the fables, as well as all the parables and moral narratives, are to be found in the didactic sections and in Books XII and XIII.
 Many of these recur in the Buddhistic and later collections of fables and fairy-tales, and some have been transmitted into European narrative literature.

-.
+The main point of all these narratives lies in the speeches of the characters.
+Some of these dialogues rank equally with the best similar productions of the Upanishad literature and of the Buddhist literature.
 For instance, the saying of King Jamba of Videha, after he has obtained peace of mind sounds as though it had been taken from an Upanishad: "O, immeasurable is my wealth, for I possess nothing.
 Though the whole of Mithila burn, nothing of mine burns."

 The ancient Indian sects of ascetics hardly differed more distinctly from one another than, for instance, the various Protestant sects in Great Britain today.
 It is, therefore, no wonder that in the edifying stories, dialogues and maxims of the ascetic poetry which has been embodied in the Mahabharata, there are to be found so many thoughts which are in accord with the Upanishads as well as with the sacred texts of the Buddhists and the Jains.